TritonDataCenter/node-zuora-rest/README.md

 	+ getInvoices (id, [opts], callback) - Method for getting invoices of an account
 	+ getPayments (id, [opts], callback) - Method for getting payments of an account
 	+ collect (id, [opts], callback) - Generates invoices and collects payments for a specified account.
++ hmacSignature - Wrapper for HMACSignature operations
+	+ get(opts, callback) - Method to generate a new CORS signature

 The Zuora documentation and examples can be found at http://knowledgecenter.zuora.com/D_Zuora_APIs/REST_API/B_REST_API_reference